abdulhamid261/create_tables.py/README.md

 ### Introduction

-A startup called **Sparkify** wanted to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+A startup called **kikkify** wanted to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analytics team was particularly interested in understanding what songs users are listening to.
 Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-They'd like a data engineer to create a **Postgres database** with tables designed to optimize queries on song play analysis, and bring you on the project.
+They'd like a data engineer to create a **mysql database** with tables designed to optimize queries on song play analysis, and bring you on the project.

 Goals for the projects are to: